inpsyde/vip-composer-plugin/README.md

 #### Local

-`--local` option make the command perform a set of tasks to prepare and/or update the local environment:
+`--local` option makes the command perform a set of tasks to prepare and/or update the local environment:

-- Download WP core if necessary
+1. Download WP core if necessary
-- Create and configure `wp-config.php` if necessary
+2. Create and configure `wp-config.php` if necessary
-- Download VIP Go MU plugins if necessary
+3. Download VIP Go MU plugins if necessary
-- Generate a loader file to require Composer autoloader and eventual MU plugins from sub-folders
+4. Generate a loader file to require Composer autoloader and eventual MU plugins from sub-folders
-- Symlink folder folders into WordPress installation
+5. Symlink "content" folders into WordPress installation
-- Copy "dev paths" into VIP folder
+6. Copy "dev paths" into VIP folder
-- Create and configure `wp-cli.yml` if necessary
+7. Create and configure `wp-cli.yml` if necessary

 This is the **default option** and it is assumed if no other option is passed.